RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab1_TOCTOU/report.md

 A utility script called `run.sh` is provided, as well as a `run.bat` for Windows.

+You might get some artificial delay in the output, to let you the time to try everything.
+If you want to disable the patch, you can set the variable `VULNERABILITY_CORRECTED` to false in `ShoppingCart.java`.

 # Part 1

 - What is the shared resource?
 Who is sharing it?